WARNING! I posted some things on this page which might seem… offensive to some people.

 Ironically, many Filipino and Indonesian weapon styles have the hands and arms as the primary targets in their curriculum, so they’re teaching their practitioners to attack a opponent the exact same way a deranged psychopath would attack their victims.

-Now, I wanna end this section with a playlist I made of knives and other blades used all over the world.
+Now, I want to end this section with a playlist I made of knives and other blades used all over the world.
 Once again, none of the videos on this playlist is meant to be instructional, even though you can learn some thing here.
 It’s just showing how different cultures used various blades.

 And ONCE AGAIN, Shout out to Da’mon Stith of Austin Warrior Arts, and creator and President of Historical African Martial Arts Association (HAMA for short) for creating these first videos of how historically, blades may have been used in Capoeira Angola, and putting them on YouTube.

+Now, I wanna type about a subject that many of you might find controversial, since this is a website about Capoeira Angola.
 However, this webpage is about self-preservation, and I believe that when it comes to SELF-PRESERVATION, this knowledge is VITAL, I’m gonna post it here.

 And besides, I DID say that I’m going BEYOND capoeira on this particular webpage.